One of these General Sentences, or a Seasonal Sentence shall be said:

 through Jesus Christ our Lord.
 Amen.

-The priest, or bishop if present, standing, shall say one of the following:
+The priest, or bishop if present, standing, shall say one of the

 (A deacon or lay person leading the service, kneeling, shall use "Set us free")